Get

 Benadryl for Dogs: Our Vet Explains Safety & Effectiveness

-A common antihistamine in households is Benadryl, or diphenhydramine.
-This is a medication that pet parents readily have access to and quickly reach for to help with their pet’s ailments.
+A common antihistamine in households is Benadryl or diphenhydramine.
+It is a medication that pet parents readily have access to and quickly reach for to help with their pet’s ailments.
 But is Benadryl really helpful?
 What can it be used for?
 Do I need my vet’s permission to use it on my dog?
-Continue reading below to learn more about Benadryl and how it can be administered to your pooch.
+Continue reading below to learn more about Benadryl and how it can be administered to your pup.

 What Is Benadryl?

 Benadryl has been used in dogs to help combat pruritus, or itchiness, associated with allergies.
-There is debate regarding whether Benadryl improves pruritus or if it just reduces the clinical signs of itchiness through sedation.
-Benadryl is commonly used in animals diagnosed with mast cell tumors to block histamine that is released by the tumor and can cause inflammatory signs.
+There is debate regarding whether Benadryl improves pruritus or just reduces the clinical signs of itchiness through sedation.
+Benadryl is commonly used in animals diagnosed with mast cell tumors to block histamine released by the tumor, which can cause inflammatory signs.

 Bendaryl